christos8333/wax-prosemirror/README.md

 Wax Editor is build against Prosemirror libraries.
 Check Prosemirror [website](https://prosemirror.net/) and [GitHub repo](https://github.com/ProseMirror) for more information.

-- **If you have a general query about Wax**, or want to discuss anything with us, come and [chat to us in our Mattermost channel](https://mattermost.coko.foundation/coko/channels/town-square).

 ## Get up and running